-- the schedules you must complete and attach to the fund return, and - record-keeping requirements.
+- the schedules you must complete and attach to the fund income tax and regulatory return, and - record-keeping requirements.

 When we refer to 'you' in these instructions, we are referring either to you as the trustee of the fund or to you as the tax agent or trustee responsible for completing the schedule.